 Not only that, but there were also no up-sells.

 You can start really learning how to build a business online.

 I appreciate your reading my thoughts and the red flags about WAH EDU.
 I believe it’s important to do research and dig deep especially when it comes to what sites like to offer online.

-Doing your research, it will save you time and money.
+Doing your research will save you time and money.

 Building a business online doesn’t happen overnight.
 It does take work and excellent services like Wealthy Affiliate will help you get there.
 Don’t hesitate to take the time to check them out, remember not a single digit of your credit card is needed to check them out so, see you on the other side.

 What is your take about WAH EDU, Tweet me @evelynbaz!